openmovementproject/openmovement/docs/buildax/docs/datafiles.md

 in the OpenMovement repository.
 The utility is designed to compile on most machines with a Make and GCC environment.

-Binary BAX packets are 32 bytes long.
+Binary BuildAX packets are 32 bytes long.
 The layout of the binary packet is similar to how it is rendered in CSV.
-The data type widths are described below:
+The data type widths for a ENV sensor are described below:

 ![Data Width Description Image](img/datawidth.png)

 The data portion of the packet (darkest part in the diagram) is the part which will vary depending on the packet type.
-This diagram shows a packet from a BAX environment sensor (types 1,2,3), which would vary with (for example) a CO2 sensor.
+This diagram shows a packet from a BuildAX environment sensor (types 1,2,3), which would vary with (for example) a CO2 sensor.